FascinatedBox/lily-parsekit/README_bindgen.md

-lilybind
+Bindgen
 ========

 Usage: `lily bindgen.lily <some c file>`

-Lilybind is a tool for helping extend the Lily interpreter with new classes, enums, methods, and so on.
+Bindgen is a tool for helping extend the Lily interpreter with new classes, enums, methods, and so on.
 This tool generates bindings for the interpreter to load what you've made.
 Before you begin, you should be familiar with writing Lily code, and also comfortable with C as well.